SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 <img align="right" width="400" src="../../screenshots/03-analysis-reports.png">

 Use the FileAnalysis utility, a custom FileMaker database, to work more easily with the Brunnhilde output data.
-- You can download a copy of the utility to your desktop project folder from the ARMD shared drive at `ITM002-40 > ArchivalProcessingUtilities` or from the GitHub repository.
+- You can download a copy of the utility to your desktop project folder from the ARMD shared drive at `ITM002-40 > ArchivalProcessingUtilities` or from the Digital Repository Utilities > FileAnalysis utility (forthcoming).

-Open FileAnalysis and work through the five tabs.
+Open FileAnalysis and work through the four tabs.
 - The screen sidebars give more detailed instructions.
-- On Tab 1 `Import data`, upload the Brunnhilde csv files, copy and paste Tree output (created in [step 3.3 above](#33-document-directory-structure)), copy and paste the file paths of any infected files reported by ClamAv in [step 3.1](#31-scan-for-viruses).
+- On Tab 1 `Import data`, copy and paste Tree output (created in [step 3.3 above](#33-document-directory-structure)), copy and paste the file paths of any infected files reported by ClamAv in [step 3.1](#31-scan-for-viruses), then click the `Import Brunnhilde csv data` link.
 - On Tab 4 `Create reports`, view summary results, navigate to the various reports on a list screen (where data can be searched or sorted), print or create pdf reports.

 The data and reports are useful for getting an overview of transfer contents, e.g.